-It was sad that they had to leave Jerusalem but the good thing was that wherever the Christians went they preached about Jesus.
-Because of that many more people heard the good news.
-One of the Christians preaching about Jesus was named Philip.
+It was sad that they had to leave Jerusalem, but the good thing was that wherever the followers of Jesus went, they preached about King Jesus.
+Because of that, many more people heard the good news.
+One of these followers of Jesus was named Philip.
 He was a man who was wise and lived according to the Holy Spirit.
 Philip travelled to Samaria and told the people there about Jesus.

-After this an angel of God came to Philip and gave him special instructions to go to the road that goes down from Jerusalem to Gaza.
-Philip knew that angels were servants of God that sometimes delivered messages from him.
+After this, an angel of God came to Philip and gave him special instructions to go to the road that goes down from Jerusalem to Gaza.
+Philip knew that angels were servants of God who sometimes delivered messages from him.
 So he did just as the angel directed.
-When he arrived at the road Philip looked up and saw an important looking man in a chariot.
+When he arrived at the road, Philip looked up and saw an important-looking man in a chariot.

-The man was from the Ethiopia.
-At that time this country was very rich and powerful.
-The man was an important official in charge of all of the Queen’s treasures.
+The man was from Ethiopia.
+At that time, this country was very rich and powerful.
+The man was an important official in charge of the Queen’s treasures.
 He was on his way back home after going to Jerusalem to worship.
-The man was reading from a scroll that contained the writings of the prophet Isaiah.
-He was reading about a lamb that was sacrificed but he did not know what that meant.
+The man was reading from a scroll of the prophet Isaiah.
+He was reading about a suffering lamb that was sacrificed on behalf of others, but he did not know what that meant.

-The Ethiopian showed Philip the Scripture he was reading and Philip began to explain it to him.
+The Ethiopian showed Philip the Scripture he was reading, and Philip explained it to him.

 The Ethiopian was so excited.
-He wanted to have his sins forgiven so that he could be a follower of Jesus.
-When the chariot passed near some water the Ethiopian said, “Look, here is water.
+He wanted to have his sins forgiven so that he could be a follower of Jesus and be part of the people of God.
+When the chariot passed near some water, the Ethiopian said, “Look, here is water.
 Why shouldn’t I be baptised?”

-Even though the Ethiopian man never saw Philip again the bible says that he “went on his way rejoicing.”
-He was now a Christian and his life would never be the same.
+Even though the Ethiopian man never saw Philip again, the Bible says he “went on his way rejoicing.”
+He was now a follower of Jesus and part of the people of God.
+His life would never be the same.

 Philip helped this man understand the Scriptures.
-When you have questions about what you are reading in the Bible who can help you understand?
+When you have questions about what you read in the Bible, who can help you understand?